 Flexibility in the Workplace

-One of the interesting ways that the aging workforce is changing the way we work is by bringing a measure of flexibility to the office.
-Companies are finding that employees in this age group require different work conditions.
+The baby boomer workforce is changing the way Americans work by bringing new measures of flexibility to the office.
+Companies are finding that employees in this age group demand different working conditions than younger colleagues.

 More Job Openings

-More importantly, retiring baby boomers are much more tech-literate than their parents and will be taking full advantage of social media and internet-connected devices like tablets, smartphones, and smart TVs.
-This means that technology will be more heavily marketed toward older consumers than in the past, and there could be opportunities for innovation with the influx of new/more frequent users of technology in the coming years.
+Retiring baby boomers are more tech-literate than their parents, and will be taking full advantage of social media and internet-connected devices like tablets, smartphones, and other "smart" technologies.
+It follows that technology will be more heavily marketed toward retirement-age consumers in the years to come, and there will be opportunities for innovation with the influx of new and more frequent users of personal technology.

 Later Retirement Age

 This is a double-edged sword if you’re seeking employment because the niche you want to fill may still be filled by someone who just can’t afford to retire.

-If you're a young person looking for employment, a good strategy to counter this problem would be to make sure you’re super specialized with unique skills and experience such as by learning a new coding language.
-This way, you don’t necessarily have to wait for that position to be vacated to get the same kind of employment.
+If you're a young person looking for employment, a good strategy to counter this phenomenon is to make sure you’re specialized in more than one technical skillset.
+This way, you don’t necessarily have to wait for a long-standing position to be vacated in order to get your foot in the door.

 Wage Increase in Specialized Vacated Positions

-Because it can take a long time for new workers to acquire the skills needed, tech companies will put pressure on the government to increase the number of new visas approved in a given year—most notably, the H-1B visa.
+Because it can take a long time for new workers to acquire the skills needed to replace seasoned professional, tech companies will put pressure on the government to increase the number of new visas approved in a given year—most notably, the H-1B visa.
 This means that the tech economy, faced with a shortage of American workers, will look to import the help they need to keep their products moving.